 Where wast thou when I laid the foundations of the earth? declare, if thou hast understanding…

-Significantly – most significantly – God responds to Job’s by directing Job’s attention to his attribute / name of Creator beginning in chapter 38.
+Significantly – most significantly! – God responds to Job’s queries by directing Job’s attention to his attribute / name of Creator beginning in chapter 38.
 Notice how it parallels the account of creation in Genesis 1.

 Job is put in his place.
-Anyone who is going to enter into a relationship with Almighty God has to start by acknowledging his infinite power to Create and Recreate ourselves and a world that was made for us that is not only Being but Becoming under humanity’s development of the ability to take dominion through unity with the Creator.
+Anyone who is going to enter into a relationship with Almighty God has to start by acknowledging his infinite power to Create and Recreate a world that was made for us that is not only Being but Becoming as humanity develops the ability to take dominion through unity with the Creator.

 - Wherefore I abhor myself, and repent in dust and ashes.”
 (Job 42:1-7)